The leadership role of the Cabinet secretary and deputy secretary

 - Define what success looks like.
 The secretary and deputy secretary can set a positive tone from day one and cultivate a culture of success by setting clear standards, promoting cooperation across the department, outlining clear deliverables and helping employees understand their roles.
 Early in a new administration, thousands of civil servants and acting appointees look to the new agency heads for guidance and leadership.
 The secretary and deputy secretary should build an ambitious yet achievable agenda—and communicate it clearly.

-This post is authored by Finn Camper, an intern on the Partnership’s Center for Presidential Transition team.
+Finn Camper is a former intern on the Partnership’s Center for Presidential Transition team.